-Clinical Externship Policies and Procedures for CVT and DMS Students
+Clinical Externship Policies and Procedures for DMS Students

-Eastern International College will place CVT and DMS students in clinical externships upon completion of their prerequisite didactic coursework.
+Eastern International College will place DMS students in clinical externships upon completion of their prerequisite didactic coursework.
 In cases where extenuating circumstances (leave of absence, illness, financial hardship, etc.) prevent the student from starting the clinical externship immediately after their didactic coursework, EIC will help the student complete the clinical externship as soon as possible.
 Eastern International College will continue to track students individually as to their start and completion dates for clinical externships.

-The Clinical Externship Orientation is required for all CVT and DMS students.
+The Clinical Externship Orientation is required for all DMS students.
 Prior to starting the clinical externship, all students must participate in the College's comprehensive clinical externship orientation, which includes student/College rights and responsibilities, clinical externship policies and procedures, and requisite attendance policies.
-This orientation is conducted by the Clinical Coordinator, Clinical Externship Administrator, Campus Director, or designee.
+This orientation is conducted by the Program Chair Clinical Externship Placement Coordinator, Campus Director, or designee.

 Clinical Externships will be provided to all students in programs requiring clinical externships.
-Students enrolled in the CVT and DMS programs, that contain an externship component, must agree as part of their enrollment agreement that they will accept the externship site offered by the College.
-Students that refuse the site offered by the College must sign a refusal waiver and then become responsible for finding their own externship site to complete the externship requirement.
+Students enrolled in the DMS program. that contain an externship component, must agree as part of their enrollment agreement that they will accept the externship site offered by the College.
+Students who refuse the site offered by the College must sign a refusal waiver and then become responsible for finding their own externship site to complete the externship requirement.
 No student is allowed to switch externship sites without permission from the College.
 A student.